tsgates/arch-wiki-markdown/wiki/X_resources.md

 X resources
 ===========

-> Summary

-Describes purpose of ~/.Xresources file, and how to use it do alter configuration of various X applications..

-Required software

-xorg-xrdb

-Xresources and Xdefaults are user-level configuration dotfiles, typically located at ~/.Xresources and ~/.Xdefaults.
-They can be used to set X resources, which are configuration parameters for X client applications.
+Xresources is a user-level configuration dotfile, typically located at ~/.Xresources.
+It can be used to set X resources, which are configuration parameters for X client applications.

 They can do many operations, including: